United States Civil Administration of the Ryukyu Islands: History

 After the Battle of Okinawa in World War II, the United States Navy initially administered the Okinawa group while the other three groups came under Army control.
-On 18 July 1945, the Navy transferred control to U.S. Army Forces in the Pacific (AFPAC), but on 21 September assumed control again, organizing the United States Military Government of the Ryukyu Islands.
-Finally on 1 July 1946, the Army took control again, organising the Ryukyu Command from the previous Okinawa Base Command.
-On 1 January 1947, AFPAC was reorganised as Far East Command and a unified Ryukyu Command, including a military government apparatus, was placed under General Headquarters, Far East Command (GHQ FECOM), in Tokyo.
+On 18 July 1945, the Navy transferred control to U.S. Army Forces in the Pacific (AFPAC), but on 21 September, assumed control again, organizing the United States Military Government of the Ryukyu Islands.
+Finally, on 1 July 1946, the Army retook control, organizing the Ryukyu Command from the previous Okinawa Base Command.
+On 1 January 1947, AFPAC was reorganized as Far East Command.
+A unified Ryukyu Command, including a military government apparatus, was placed under General Headquarters, Far East Command (GHQ FECOM), in Tokyo.

-In 1952, Japan signed the Treaty of San Francisco and admitted the control of Okinawa by the U.S. government.
+When the Treaty of San Francisco came into force in April 1952, the Ryukyu Islands were placed under U.S. administration temporarily.
+However, their ultimate sovereignty remained with Japan.
 USCAR, which was a subordinate organization of the forces of the United States, surveilled the native Ryukyuan Government and could overrule all the decisions made by the Ryukyuan Government.

-The official currency was the B yen from 1948 to 1958, when the B yen was abolished and the US dollar was brought into use.
+The official currency was the B yen from 1948 to 1958 when the B yen was abolished and the US dollar was used.
 The government printed Ryukyuan postage stamps and passports.
 Cars drove on the right in contrast to the main islands of Japan.
 The island switched to driving on the left in 1978 to bring it in line with Japan.

 Peace treaty specifications

-Two important articles of the post-war peace treaty of 28 April 1952, are the following:
+The post-war peace treaty of 28 April 1952 stated, in part:

 Article 3: Japan will concur in any proposal of the United States to the United Nations to place under its trusteeship system, with the United States as the sole administering authority, Nansei Shoto south of 29 degrees north latitude (including the Ryukyu Islands and the Daitō Shoto), Nanpō Shoto south of Sofu Gan (including the Bonin Islands, Rosario Island and the Volcano Islands) and Parece Vela and Marcus Island.
-Pending the making of such a proposal and affirmative action thereon, the United States will have the right to exercise all and any powers of administration, legislation and jurisdiction over the territory and inhabitants of these islands, including their territorial waters.
+Pending the making of such a proposal and affirmative action thereon, the United States will have the right to exercise all and any powers of administration, legislation, and jurisdiction over the territory and inhabitants of these islands, including their territorial waters.

 Article 4b: Japan recognizes the validity of dispositions of property of Japan and Japanese nationals made by or pursuant to directives of the United States Military Government in any of the areas referred to in Articles 2 and 3.

 After a formal agreement reached on 17 June 1971, control of Okinawa was given back to Japan on 15 May 1972, and USCAR was abolished.
 This completed the disposition of this Japanese property by USMG.